 SCI 113 Principles of Chemistry I

 A presentation of fundamental principles of chemical science.
 These principles will be presented in quantitative terms and illustrated by examples of their applications in laboratories and in ordinary non-laboratory experience.
 This course and SCI 114 (normally taken concurrently) provide the basis for further study of chemistry.
-Prerequisite: MAT 108 Cr 3.
+Prerequisite: A grade of C or higher in MAT 108.
+Cr 3.

 SCI 114 Laboratory Techniques I